lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

    `git clone [your cloned HDocBook url]`

 4. Preview the document.
 To do this:
-    1. In Visual Studio Code, select File -> Open Folder and open the first/top-level hdoc-guide folder.
-This folder which contains the hdocbook-project.json file.
+    1. In Visual Studio, select File -> Open Folder and open the first/top-level hdoc-guide folder.
+This folder contains the hdocbook-project.json file.
     2. Select Terminal > New Terminal, to open a terminal window.
     3. In the terminal prompt, type `hdoc serve` then press return to start the preview server.
     4. Open a web browser then navigate to http://127.0.0.1:3000/.
 The web browser should display a preview of the document.